mark-summerfield/uxf/README.md

 ### Implementation Notes

+We very much hope that additional UXF library implementations will be written in other languages (as well as superior implementations—e.g., faster and with better APIs—in Python and Rust).

 If you create a UXF library please let us know so that we can add a link here (providing your library passes the regression tests!).

-Implmenting a UXF pretty printer whould be doable by a CS major as a final year project.
-Implementing a UXF parser—without support for imports, string concatenation, or aliases—should be doable by a CS major as a _big_ final year project.
+Implmenting a UXF pretty printer should be doable by a CS major as a final year project.
+Implementing a UXF parser—without support for imports or string concatenation—should be doable by a CS major as a _big_ final year project.

 ## Imports